 Symptoms of neuropathy vary depending on the type and location of the nerves involved.
 Symptoms can appear suddenly, which is called acute neuropathy, or develop slowly over time, called chronic neuropathy.

-- Changes in sensation — Some people feel severe pain, especially at night, and some are unable to feel pain, pressure, temperature, or touch.
+- Changes in sensation.
+Severe pain, especially at night.
+Inability to feel pain, pressure, temperature or touch.
+Extreme sensitivity to touch.

-- Difficulty walking or moving your arms or legs.
+- Muscle weakness, difficulty walking or moving your arms or legs.

 - Weight loss (unintentional).